BZemba87/lastseen/README.md

 This is a social media image sharing site that allows users to create, read, update and delete posts, comments, likes and profiles.

-It will have the ability to perform CRUD operations.

 Please click link to live site [here](https://last-seen.herokuapp.com/).

 ## User Stories

 I used the Agile Methodology Tool on Github to plan my project and use as a to do list.
-I would label the Must Have and Should Have tasks and move the issues I was working on across the board from the To Do column to the In Progress column.
+I labelled tasks with Must Have and Should Have and moved the issues I was working on across the board from the To Do column to the In Progress column.
 Completed issues would then be dragged across to the Done column.

 <h2 align ="center"><img src = "public/user-stories.png"></h2>